RobRendell/gTove/README.md

 ## Plans/TODO

-* Paint can be transparent already, so the current hard-coded alpha setting for selected paint operations is no good
+* New tooltips can go off-screen if they're very wide (e.g. map context tap menu "Enable transparent pixels")

 * (Sometimes?) painfully slow to drag the devices in the device layout screen.
     * Would also be nice to have more snap options/single pixel bump options
-* New tooltips can go off-screen if they're very wide (e.g. map context tap menu "Enable transparent pixels")
 * Add support for two-finger drag for rotate instead of two-finger twist?
 Currently used for zoom :(
 * Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.
 * PDF on Tabletop support